1940 Mexican general election

 General elections were held in Mexico on 7 July 1940.
-The presidential elections were won by Manuel Ávila Camacho, who received 93.9% of the vote.
-In the Chamber of Deputies election, the Party of the Mexican Revolution won all but one of the 173 seats.
+The presidential elections were won by Manuel Ávila Camacho, who received 94% of the vote.
+In the Chamber of Deputies election, the Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) won all but one of the 173 seats.

 The campaign was very intense, with clashes between Camacho's and Almazán's supporters becoming common throughout the electoral process.
 The elections were the most violent in Mexican history, with clashes between Camacho's and Almazán's supporters on election day resulting in at least 47 deaths and 400 people being injured.

+This was the only presidential election in which the PRM participated under that name.
+It had been the National Revolutionary Party (Partido Nacional Revolucionario, PNR) from 1929 to 1938, being renamed Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) in 1938, and again changing its name in 1946 to Institutional Revolutionary Party (Partido Revolucionario Institucional, PRI), which remains its current name.

 Campaign

 Although initially Francisco José Múgica was seen as the likely successor of President Lázaro Cárdenas due to their shared leftist ideology, in the end President Cárdenas appointed Manuel Ávila Camacho as the PRM's presidential candidate.
 The decision was made due to Ávila Camacho's perceived conciliatory nature and the fact that he was a devout Catholic, which was crucial to defuse tensions between the Party and the Catholic Church in the aftermath of the bloody Cristero War, as well as to appeal to the conservative sectors of the country which had fiercely opposed Cárdenas social reforms.
 Cárdenas himself explained: "Gral.
 Múgica, a very dear friend of mine, was a widely known radical.
 We had barely avoided a civil war and we were putting up with tremendous international pressure due to the oil expropriation.
 What use could there be in a radical?"

 Nevertheless, most Mexican conservatives chose to support an opposition candidate, which they found in Juan Andreu Almazán.
 A former revolutionary combatant who later served as Communications Minister under Pascual Ortiz Rubio's administration and accumulated great wealth from construction works, Almazán presented himself as a right-wing candidate who would put an end to the "Comunazi degeneration" of the Cárdenas administration, although he promised to maintain the social reforms in case he won.